sonos/torch-to-nnef/examples/tts/pocket_tts/README.md

 ```

 `MODE=full` triggers an HF download on first run (the gated Pocket-TTS
-checkpoint), exports the four graphs, builds the Rust CLI, and writes
+checkpoint), exports the four NNEF graphs, bakes 6 bundled voices
+(see *Voices* below), builds the Rust CLI, and writes `cli/out.wav`.
-`cli/out.wav`.
 Sample output on a M-series CPU:

 ```
 EOS at frame 33 (logit -3.496 > -4)